-- It’s highly unsafe to use bear spray on others, because bear sprays are very high-volume compared to normal pepper spray, meaning they pack a far more powerful.
+- It’s highly unsafe to use bear spray on another person, because bear sprays are very high-volume compared to normal pepper spray, meaning they pack a far more powerful.

 - In general, unless you are in immediate, life-threatening danger and the bear spray is your best chance of surviving, you should never use bear spray on anything other than wild animals.

 Is Bear Spray Safe for Humans?